Yazoo (band)

-Yazoo (known as Yaz in North America) were an English synth-pop duo from Basildon, Essex, formed in late 1981 by Alison Moyet (vocals) and former Depeche Mode member Vince Clarke (keyboards).
+Yazoo (known as Yaz in North America) were an English synth-pop duo from Basildon, Essex, formed in late 1981 by Alison Moyet (vocals) and Vince Clarke (keyboards) after his departure from Depeche Mode.
 The pair released two albums, Upstairs at Eric's (1982) and You and Me Both (1983).
 Yazoo played a key role in shaping the emerging genre of synth-pop, and were particularly influential on the house music scene of the mid to late 1980s.
-The duo split in May 1983, with Moyet going on to a successful solo career and Clarke co-forming Erasure.
+The duo split in May 1983, with Moyet going on to launch a successful solo career and Clarke co-forming the Assembly and then Erasure.
 Yazoo later reunited for a tour in 2008.

 History

 Formation and Upstairs at Eric's (1982)

 Clarke and Moyet grew up in Basildon and attended the same Saturday music school when they were eleven years old.
-Clarke was inspired to make electronic music after hearing Wirral synth-pop group Orchestral Manoeuvres in the Dark (OMD): he became co-founder and original bandleader of Depeche Mode, who in 1981 released an album and three Clarke-penned singles through Mute Records.
+Clarke was inspired to make electronic music after hearing Wirral synth-pop group Orchestral Manoeuvres in the Dark (OMD).
+He became a co-founder of Depeche Mode, who in 1981 released an album and three Clarke-penned singles through Mute Records.
 Moyet spent her teens singing in various punk and blues bands in her home town.
 She placed an advert in the UK weekly music magazine Melody Maker in late 1981 asking for musicians to form a "rootsy" blues band after her most recent group, the Screamin' Ab Dabs, had broken up.

 Moyet was surprised when the only reply she received was from Clarke, who had recently stunned the music press by quitting Depeche Mode.
 Despite growing up nearby, Moyet and Clarke did not know each other.
-Moyet had been in the same class at school as Clarke's future Depeche Mode bandmates Martin Gore and Andy Fletcher but had no contact with Clarke himself, remembering him as an outsider who, with his brothers, would wear t-shirts proclaiming their Christianity.
-Clarke had seen Moyet sing live a few times, as his best friend had been in her punk band.
+Moyet had been in the same class at school as Martin Gore and Andy Fletcher who were Clark's bandmates in Depeche Mode.
+However, she had no prior contact with Clarke himself, remembering him as an outsider who, with his brothers, would wear t-shirts proclaiming their Christianity.
+Clarke had seen Moyet sing live a few times, as he was friends with her bandmate.

 Clarke wanted to maintain his relationship with Mute, saying in a 2008 interview, "When I left Depeche I wasn't sure I'd still have a record deal and was keen to play the label something of my own, so I wrote the song 'Only You' but needed someone to demo it with.
 Alison happened to be advertising in a local paper so I called her."
-With Moyet now on board, Clarke opted for a "duo" configuration inspired by the likes of OMD and Soft Cell.
+Believing that two band members were enough, Clarke opted for a "duo" configuration inspired by the likes of OMD and Soft Cell.